megaport/terraform-provider-megaport/docs/resources/lag_port.md

 ### Required

 - `contract_term_months` (Number) The term of the contract in months: valid values are 1, 12, 24, and 36.
+To set the product to a month-to-month contract with no minimum term, set the value to 1.
 - `lag_count` (Number) The number of LAG ports.
 Valid values are between 1 and 8.
 - `location_id` (Number) The numeric location ID of the product.
 This value can be retrieved from the data source megaport_location.
 - `marketplace_visibility` (Boolean) Whether the product is visible in the marketplace.